drogue-iot/blog.drogue.io/content/2021-05-27-consume-drogue-messages/index.md

 # Now what?

 We're not entirely sure!
-Some of this is just meant to show that our architecture -- loosely-coupled knative services swapping cloud events -- is extensible by the same means in which it's implemented.
+Some of this is just meant to show that our architecture -- loosely-coupled Knative services swapping cloud events -- is extensible by the same means in which it's implemented.
 It's turtles all the way down!